Grid-Connect Solar Modules

 Grid connect solar modules for RVs – juggling volts and amps

 An MPPT solar regulator ‘juggles’ incoming volts and amps to produce whatever needed to charge your solar system’s batteries deeply, speedily and safely.
-For RVs such as camper trailers, caravans and motorhomes this is usually a (nominal) 12 or 24 volts.
+For RVs such as camper trailers, travel trailers and motorhomes this is usually a (nominal) 12 or 24 volts.

 Care is needed when buying an MPPT solar regulator when using grid-connect solar modules for RVs.
 Some accept any input voltage from as low as 9.0 volts to often well over 100 volts.
 But some work only from 9-36 or so volts.
 Others have an upper limit of about 50 volts.
 This will be shown in the maker’s literature.